planttheidea/moize/README.md

 <img src="https://img.shields.io/badge/coverage-100%25-brightgreen.svg"/>
 <img src="https://img.shields.io/badge/license-MIT-blue.svg"/>

-`moize` is a [blazing fast](#benchmarks) memoization library for JavaScript.
+`moize` is a [consistently blazing fast](#benchmarks) memoization library for JavaScript.
 It handles multiple parameters (including default values) without any additional configuration, and offers a large number of options to satisfy any number of potential use-cases.

 ## Table of contents